 - Anais Nin

 How do I get started?

-During our first scheduled appointment and intake, we begin by exploring your history, as well as your current strengths and areas for growth.
+During our first scheduled appointment and intake, we begin by exploring what is coming up for you and where you would like to go from here.
 I will begin thinking through possible treatment plan recommendations and options designed specifically for you.
-During our next appointment, we will collaboratively develop a treatment plan with your particular goals and objectives in mind.
+We will collaboratively develop a treatment plan with your particular goals and objectives in mind.
 From that launching point, we have a working foundation to begin therapy.

 What is the investment cost?

-Payment is accepted in the form of cash, check, or Venmo
+Payment is accepted in the form of credit card, cash, check, or Venmo

 Can I use my medical insurance or do I have to pay out-of-pocket?

 Out-of-Network benefits may be accessed if available on your insurance plan.
 You may be able to be reimbursed by your insurance for your expenses, usually at the rate of about 50%-70%.
 I would be happy to supply you with receipts to submit to your insurance company.